 Like a new house or apartment, a new car means you’ll need to update your auto insurance policy.

 - Buying a Car?
 Talk to a Local Insurance Agent First

 - Is My New Car Covered Under My Current Auto Policy?

 - The Insurance Add-On Every New Car Needs

 7. You’re starting a business—even if it’s a home-based business

-No matter where your business is located or how big it is, you’ll most likely need extra coverage to ensure everything has the proper protection.
+No matter where your business is located or how big it is, you’ll most likely need business insurance to ensure everything has the proper protection.

 8. You’re about to start a new job